-Administrative pesticide penalty hearings are authorized by Food and Agricultural Code sections 12999.5, 15204, and 15204.5, and Business and Professions Code section 8617.
+Administrative civil penalty hearings for pesticide use violations are authorized by Food and Agricultural Code sections 12999.5, 15204, and 15204.5, and Business and Professions Code section 8617.
 The Notice of Proposed Action will identify the authorizing statute for the hearing.